 It’s a year later now, and the couple was married right in front of the Carlsbad Coffee Emporium.
 Ken has his Tonka Special Edition Chevy pickup, and Barbara has her silver Airstream trailer with a pink sign on the side that says I heart U.

-Inside the trailer is a pink and red airstream trailer with Barbie and Ken dolls sitting outside.
+Inside the trailer, on a table, is a pink and red airstream trailer with Barbie and Ken dolls sitting outside.
 Destination Heaven.